 Brewers Hill lies at the intersection of Baltimore’s two most desirable neighborhoods: Brewers Hill and Canton.
-Over the past decade, the rebirth of both Brewers Jill and Canton has created a community that is constantly growing and maturing, yet always maintaining the fun and free-spirited personality that accounts for its popularity.
+Over the past decade, the rebirth of both Brewers Hill and Canton has created a community that is constantly growing and maturing, yet always maintaining the fun and free-spirited personality that accounts for its popularity.

 The location of Brewers Hill provides easy access to all that Canton, Southeast Baltimore and downtown Baltimore have to offer.

 Already one of the most dynamic communities within the City, Brewers Hill offers a unique opportunity to join a one-of-a-kind, mixed-use campus offering the best of all worlds: easy access to Baltimore’s hippest downtown neighborhoods, combined with the magical allure of Baltimore’s industrial and maritime past.

 - Close to O’Donnell Square, featuring numerous eclectic retail shops, eateries, and salons

 - Within walking distance of Canton Waterfront Park, Korean Memorial Park, Patterson Park, Fells Point and Little Italy

 - Directly across Boston Street from Canton Crossing, home to Target, Harris Teeter, Old Navy, Mission Barbeque, Samos, Iron Rooster and dozens of other shops and restaurants.